SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 Post-installer configuration file is a key-value based configuration file which acts as input to the post_installation script while configuring the EDGE server.

-A template of this configuration file is placed with in the EDGE VM under */opt/c8y/utilities/post-installer/* as *config.dat*.
+A template of this configuration file is placed within the EDGE VM under */opt/c8y/utilities/post-installer/* as *config.dat*.
 In order to use this, you need to update the file with the correct values.

 >**Important**: This template file is overwritten if the post_installation script is invoked and inputs are entered manually via console.
 Therefore it is advisable to copy this template file to a different location and edit the same.

-Following are the keys available in the configuration file with description to provice the correct value
+Following are the keys available in the configuration file with description to provide the correct value

 `tenant.admin.username` : Provide a new username for the tenant admin.
 This username is later used to login to the system using the web browser.

 `tenant.admin.password` : Provide a new password for the *tenant admin username*.
 This password is later used to login to the system using the web browser.

 >**Info**: Password should be base64 encoded only.
-E.g. If you want the password to be “edge@123” then the encoded value ZWRnZUAxMjM= should be used in the configuration file.
+E.g. If you want the password to be edge@123 then the encoded value ZWRnZUAxMjM= should be used in the configuration file.

 >**Important**: Password should contain a minimum of 8 and a maximum of 32 characters and it may contain letters, numbers or any of these symbols: `~!@#$%^&*()_|+-=?;:'",.<>{}[]\/

 `tenant.domain.name` : Provide a fully qualified domain name, e.g. "myown.iot.com".
-The domain name must match the domain name of the SSL certificate. <br>Moreover, the domain name must match the Cumulocity licence’s domain.
+The domain name must match the domain name of the SSL certificate. <br>Moreover, the domain name must match the Cumulocity licence's domain.
 The Cumulocity licence is tied up to the domain name being used in the instance and mismatch would result in a setup failure.

 >**Important**: Once configured, the domain name cannot be changed.
 Make sure to use the name finally desired.